Postgraduate Scholarships: The Walsh Scholarships

 - Up to two years for an MSc and a maximum of four years for a PhD

-Applications for Scholarships are made by full-time academic staff in third-level colleges in collaboration with a Teagasc research officer and the successful applicants select the Walsh Fellows.
+Applications for Scholarships are made by full-time academic staff in third-level colleges in collaboration with a Teagasc researcher and the successful applicants select the Walsh Scholars.

 Tel: +353 (0)59 9183478